Practice note 4

 Application to deny access to documents

-38. The authorised psychiatrist or psychiatrist must make an application to the Tribunal in all instances where the authorised psychiatrist or psychiatrist seeks to deny the patient access to any specified documents or to any general documents that they intend to put before the Tribunal for its consideration and believes meet the serious harm test.
+38. The authorised psychiatrist or psychiatrist must make an application to the Tribunal in all instances where the authorised psychiatrist or psychiatrist seeks to deny the patient access to any specified documents.

 39. The application to deny access to documents must be made at least 2 business days before the hearing, regardless of whether or not a patient ultimately seeks to view the documents or has the benefit of legal representation.
 The exception is where it is not possible in the circumstances to comply with this requirement (for instance, in hearings involving urgent ECT applications which are listed within 48 hours of receipt).
 In such cases, the authorised psychiatrist or psychiatrist must make the application to deny access to documents at the same time as making the application for the substantive hearing.